Introduction: The Evolution of Online Learning Collaboration

 - Mimic the experience of a classroom whiteboard with digital tools

-- Utilize live chat and video conferencing features
+- use live chat and video conferencing features

 - Organize and prioritize notes and assignments effectively